Asancu/smash-malaga-bot/README.md

 # smash-malaga-bot
 This is a very simple bot written in TypeScript for Telegram created just for local gaming meet-ups and some other stuff.

-To activate this bot locally, simply type `npx ts-node botTelegram.ts` from the project root and add it to a Telegram group.
+To activate this bot locally, simply type `npx ts-node botTelegram.ts` from the project root and add it to a Telegram group afterwards.

 # Command list